spectral-cockpit/specprepper/README.md

 For spectroscopy modeling, spectra are typically preprocessed, which is empirical and typically part of a machine learning workflow.
 This is mostly to reduce light scattering and other optical artefacts.

-The goal of {specprepper} is not only to wrap different signal processing methods and make them more accessible, but also to offer some of exisiting algorithms with faster code implementations.
+The goal of {specprepper} is not only to wrap different signal processing methods and make them more accessible, but also to offer some of the exisiting algorithms with faster code implementations.
 It features a recipe-like interface, which also makes it possible to chain different methods in sequence.